Doctoral Training and HDR

 • residents of overseas territories (New Caledonia or Wallis and Futuna) or those born abroad;

-• citizens of countries outside the European Union, Switzerland, or the European Economic Area.
+• citizens of a country outside the European Union, Switzerland, or the European Economic Area.

 For more information, visit theHealth Insurance website and the etudiant.gouv.fr website

-CPAM Documentation: Student Guide and Guide for International Students
+CPAM Documentation: Student Memo and International Student Memo

 Student Life and Campus Contribution

-The CVEC is the Student and Campus Life Contribution.
+The CVEC is the Student and Campus Contribution.
 The law stipulates that it is collected by the CROUS.
 Students may be subject to it or exempt from it, depending on their circumstances.
-The CVEC is a contribution “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen prevention and health education initiatives carried out for their benefit,” implemented on July 1, 2018.
+The CVEC is a contribution “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen preventive health and health education initiatives carried out for their benefit,” which was implemented on July 1, 2018.

 Who is affected (subject to the CVEC)?

-• Ph.D. student in the initial training program
+• Ph.D. student in the initial phase of their program

-• A joint-supervised doctoral student, provided that he or she pays tuition fees to the University of Montpellier (see joint-supervision agreement)
+• A doctoral student in a joint supervision program, provided that he pays his tuition at the University of Montpellier (see the joint supervision agreement)

 A mandatory procedure